-Other credits include: Associate on Love’s Labour’s Lost and Much Ado About Nothing (RSC/West End) The 90th Birthday Celebrations for the Queen; Spamalot (Harold Pinter and Playhouse theatres); Travels With My Aunt (Menier Chocolate Factory); Resident on Dandy Dick (UK tour); Creative Associate on Megan Mullally andSupreme Music Program (Vaudeville); Assistant Director on Tick, Tick...BOOM!
+Other credits include: Associate on Love’s Labour’s Lost and Much Ado About Nothing (RSC/West End) The 90th Birthday Celebrations for the Queen; Producer of The 70th Birthday celebrations for His Royal Highness Prince Charles (Buckingham Palace); Spamalot (Harold Pinter and Playhouse theatres); Travels With My Aunt (Menier Chocolate Factory); Resident on Dandy Dick (UK tour); Creative Associate on Megan Mullally and Supreme Music Program (Vaudeville); Assistant Director on Tick, Tick...BOOM!
 (Duchess); Oleanna (Octagon Theatre Bolton); The Beggar’s Opera (Regent’s Park Open Air Theatre).
 Guy was a co-book writer for the 2012 revival of Boublil and Schönberg’s Marguerite.

-Highlights amongst his numerous other credits are The Importance of Being Earnest (Shakespeare Theatre, Washington D.C), The Magic Flute and The Marriage of Figaro (Scottish Opera), The Resistible Rise of Arturo Ui, Yes Prime Minister, Rosencrantz and Guildenstern Are Dead, When We Are Married, The Rivals, Derren Brown - Infamous, Man and Boy, Hay Fever, Of Mice and Men, Amy’s View (all West End), Enemies, Whistling Psyche and The Earthly Paradise (Almeida), The Accidental Death of an Anarchist (Donmar), The Force of Change (Royal Court), The Merry Wives of Windsor (Royal Dramatic Theatre, Stockholm), An Ideal Husband and Mrs Warren's Profession (Shakespeare Theatre, Washington D.C), Haunted (New York, Brits off Broadway), Pygmalion (Old Vic).Singer, A Russian In The Woods and Thomas More (Royal Shakespeare Company), The Brothers Karamazov (Manchester Royal Exchange), To Kill A Mockingbird (West Yorkshire Playhouse) and many designs and many designs at Chichester Festival Theatre - most recently Mrs Pat with Penelope Keith, Amadeus with Rupert Everett, An Ideal Husband with Patricia Routledge, Stevie with Zoe Wanamaker (also Hampstead) and Singin' In The Rain (also West End and world tour).
+Previous highlights: Blithe Spirit with Angela Lansbury (West End and USA), Singin’ In The Rain (West End, Chichester and world tour), Present Laughter and She Stoops To Conquer (Bath), Derren Brown’s Infamous and Miracle (West End) The Importance of Being Ernest and Mrs Warren’s Profession (Washington D.C) The Resistible Rise of Arturo Ui, Yes Prime Minister, Rosencrantz and Guildenstern Are Dead, When We Are Married, The Rivals, Man and Boy, Hay Fever, Of Mice and Men, Amy’s View (all West End), Enemies, Whistling Psyche and The Earthly Paradise (Almeida), The Accidental Death Of An Anarchist (Donmar), The Force Of Change (Royal Court), The Merry Wives of Windsor (Stockholm), Haunted (NYC/Brits Off Broadway), Pygmalion (Old Vic), Singer, A Russian In The Woods and Thomas More (Royal Shakespeare Company) and numerous designs at Chichester Festival Theatre including Stevie with Zoe Wanamaker (also Hampstead) and Amadeus with Rupert Everett.